 The online store is just a website.
-A physical store has a minimal reach, your e-shop to has no geographical boundaries.
-Anyone with internet can access it from anywhere.
+A physical store has a minimal reach; your e-shop has no geographical boundaries.
+So anyone with the internet can access it from anywhere.

 3. Low Investment and Operation Costs

-The physical store has numerous running costs such as inventory management, rent, etc. Starting up a retail store can cost you a leg and an arm.
+The physical store has considerable running costs such as inventory management, rent, etc. Therefore, starting up a retail store can cost you a leg and an arm.

-The financial cost of setting up and running an e-commerce business is quite low comparatively.
-This is one of the reasons why online stores cheaper prices.
+The financial cost of setting up and running an e-commerce business is relatively low comparatively.
+It is one of the reasons why online stores have lower prices.